bcurran3/ChocolateyPackages/choco-shortcuts-winconfig/readme.md

 For a different take on Chocolatey Shortcuts for the desktop, checkout [mica](https://chocolatey.org/profiles/mica)'s [Chocolatey Shortcuts (unofficial)](https://chocolatey.org/packages/ChocoShortcuts).

-###CHANGELOG:
+### CHANGELOG:
+* 0.0.3   - updated website links to current URLs (Many have changed but still do redirects.), use the new icons created by Teknowledgist for Choco-Cleaner and Chocolatey PowerShell, minor logic changes on creating icons for my scripts as well as run them via their "shims", move ChocolateyGUI icon to Chocolatey icons folder if it exists
+* 0.0.2.2 - added FeedBurner RSS link
-* 0.0.2.1 bug fix, the "egg on face release"
+* 0.0.2.1 - bug fix, the "egg on face release"
-* 0.0.2 added link to Chocolatey status website, added support for moving my newer utils icons to the Chocolatey folder, minor organizational and optimization
+* 0.0.2   - added link to Chocolatey status website, added support for moving my newer utils icons to the Chocolatey folder, minor organizational and optimization
-* 0.0.1 initial release
+* 0.0.1   - initial release

-###ROADMAP:
+### ROADMAP:
 * possibly add package builder if found
 * I'm open to suggestions - open a GitHub issue please.